SAP-samples/teched2022-DT260/exercises/ex3/README.md

 # Exercise 3: Adapt the process data model

 In the previous exercise we analysed standard activities related to the 'Sell from Stock' process.
-In this exercise we'll further extend the process data modelm, adding another Business Event and context data out of the connected SAP S/4HANA Cloud system.
+In this exercise we'll further extend the process data model, adding another Business Event and context data out of the connected SAP S/4HANA Cloud system.